thanasisk/thanasisk/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a Security Engineer
-- 💬 My interests include security, Unix-like operating systems and systems programming.
+- 💬 My interests include AI security, Unix-like operating systems and systems programming.
 - 📫 How to reach me: https://akostopoulos.blog
 - 😄 Pronouns: he/him
 - Ask me about retrocomputing and reverse engineering as well. (https://amigahacks.online)
+- Had a degree in AI before it was cool (University of Reading, Cybernetics, Class of 2005)
 - Occassional CTF player.